 My upper division literature and culture classes (Literature of the Sea; Globalization of Culture; Maritime Culture) are informed by these and related questions, and I encourage my students to become colleagues and join me in pursuing these issues in shared research projects.
 My lower-division courses (Intro to Literature; English Composition) are designed to help students get "up to speed" and build the skills necessary to advance their own academic and professional careers at Cal Maritime and beyond.

-I am currently Executive Secretary of the Melville Society, and Committee Member and Chairman of the West Coast US Nautical Institute branch, as well as Faculty Advisor to the Cal Maritime NI Club, NI@CMA.
+I am currently Executive Secretary of the Melville Society, and an Associate Fellow of the Nautical Institute as well as Honorary Secretary of the West Coast US branch.
+I currently serve as Faculty Advisor to the Cal Maritime NI Club, NI@CMA.

 I hold a license as Master, Steam or Motor Vessels of 200 tons (US) and Mate 1600 tons (US) and I'm a full book member of the Sailors' Union of the Pacific.